Hypoglycemia Diet: Best Foods For Fixing Hypoglycemia

 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

-What is hypoglycemia?
+- What is Hypoglycemia?

 Hypoglycemia means the blood sugars go too low.
 Normally in the body, you should have blood sugars of 100.

-If you know a person whose weight is 180 lb, this person would have about 1 gallon and a half of blood in the entire body.
-The amount of sugar that would be diluted there to equal to 100 would be a teaspoon.
+If you know a person whose weight is 180 lbs, this person would have about 1 gallon and a half of blood in his/her entire body.
+The amount of sugar that would be diluted there to equal 100 would be a teaspoon.
 You don't have to eat sugar, though, like drinking soft drinks.
 Your body can make sugar from protein and even from fat.

-Cravings for sweets
+- Cravings for sweets

 Today, we'll talk about how to fix hypoglycemia or what's the best hypoglycemia diet.
 Think of taking your kids grocery shopping when they're too hungry.
 They get irritable, right?
-When you experience bouts of hypoglycemia and those blood sugars crash, it pushes you out of the present, and you won't think rationally, and you'll end up eating things you'll regret later.
+When you experience hypoglycemic episodes and those blood sugars crash, it pushes you out of the present.
+You won't be able to think rationally, and you'll end up eating things you'll regret later.

 Rather than trying to correct it at the blood sugar level, why not take a little less to even it out?
 That's one solution to prevent hypoglycemia.

 The Best Solution for Hypoglycemia

 I want to tell you an equally important thing — about the opposing hormone of insulin (a growth hormone).
-Insulin reacts to glucose and what it does is to lower blood sugar.
-So, there's a hormone that does the opposite that is made by the pancreas but this hormone is also made by the pancreas, and this is the missing piece.
+Insulin reacts to glucose and what it does is lower blood sugar.
+So, there's a hormone doing the opposite that is made by the pancreas, but this hormone is also made by the pancreas, and it is the missing piece.
+It's called glucagon.

 Glucagon: The Missing Link

-So you have this thing called glycogen; that's stored sugar.
-Glucagon releases that to keep the sugars constant.
-So you have this constant thing where insulin and glucagon are working together.
+So, you have this thing called glycogen; that's stored sugar.
+Glucagon releases that to keep the sugar levels constant.
+Now, you have this constant thing where insulin and glucagon are working together.
 So, now, here's the question: Why don't we just increase glucagon instead of eating candy?
 That's because people don't understand what triggers glucagon.

 The main food that triggers glucagon is protein, which can be the main food for hypoglycemia.
 Just take moderate amounts of protein; around three to five ounces will suffice.
 You can also get protein from vegetables.

 If you do that consistently, you can heal this whole mechanism.
 It's also good for hyperglycemia, diabetes mellitus, pre-diabetes, and other conditions related to one’s blood sugar.

-Understand nutrition and see more Health and Wellness Advice from Dr. Berg Video Blog.
+Understand nutrition and see more health and wellness advice from Dr. Berg Video Blog.

 *Any comments on our blog or websites relating to weight loss results may or may not be typical and your results will vary depending on your diet and exercise habits.